gabortill/angularjs-style-guide/README.md

 ### naming
 1. Prefer using the dash-delimited naming format.
-1. Prefix your own directive names a two or three letter prefix
+1. Prefix your own directive names a few letter prefix
 <br />
 BUT
 <br />